tehybel/RAM-Overclocking-Notes/RAM-OC-notes.md

 To decide who to listen to, check that their claims are backed up by results.
 Find a screenshot of their best memory overclock.
 If they have achieved outstanding results, their words deserve attention.

-The better you get, the easier it will be to see through misinformation and vet people.
+The better you get, the easier it will be to tell who is (often accidentally) sharing misinformation.

 Interesting quotes
 ------------------

->  Restart causes post error 55.
+> [warm restart] causes post error 55.
 To avoid it I need to set Maximus Tweak Mode to 1 (from 2) and avoid fixing tRDRD_sg_training, tRDRD_sg_runtime, tRDRD_dg_training, tRDRD_dg_training.
 These have to be on auto, even with having the same 7 - 4 values after training.
 Setting them to fixed 7 - 4 gives me always post code 55 no matter how ridiculous VCCSA I would apply -- 7empe